 After coming up with your thesis statement, ask whether it is arguable.
 A strong thesis establishes arguments that the paper will later back up.
 If your thesis is something that everyone already knows and agrees with—like "Cats make great pets"—you might want to reconsider what position you want to take on this issue.

 A good way to think of a thesis statement is as the topic sentence for your entire paper—everything that follows in your paper should support this central idea that you have put forth in your thesis statement.

+Writing is an art, and how to write a thesis statement is a masterstroke.
 A thesis statement is essential for an academic essay or research paper.
 It states the central concept or argument of the essay/paper and provides evidence supporting its validity; therefore, it must be debatable rather than a fact or generalization about which reasonable people could disagree.

 While there are different types of essays with distinct purposes (e.g., expository vs argumentative vs analytical), all require having a clear thesis statement at their beginning.
 By understanding how to write various thesis statements (argumentative, analytical), you can structure your essay around proving this central claim/argument/point, which ultimately makes writing much easier!

 Read the following resource guides for more on essay writing.

 Contact Premier Dissertations to help craft the perfect essay for your next academic assignment.